 Residents said that they were able to choose how they spent their day; they could get up or go to bed when they wished, wear what they wanted and spend time in their own rooms or in the lounges.
-It was observed during the inspection that a number of the residents were going out, accompanied by staff for a walk.
+It was observed during the inspection that a number of the residents were going out, accompanied by staff for a walk, while another resident was supported to visit a local hairdresser.

-Residents' needs were met through a range of individual and group activities such as arts and crafts, music, armchair exercises, bingo and movie nights.
+Residents' needs were met through a range of individual and group activities such as arts and crafts, music, armchair exercises, bingo and quizzes.
 Where residents preferred to spend time in their rooms, staff engaged with these residents in one to one activities.